matey-jack/gemuetliche-tastatur/linux/ReadMe.md

 three keys have special names although they are part of normal grid on German/European Keyboards

 here's a picture starting with number row:

     TLDE AE01 ..
 AE12
     TAB AD01 ..
 AD12
     CAPS AC01 ..
 AC11 BKSL
     SHIFT LSGT AD01 ..
 AD10 SHIFT

-TLDE -
-BKSL - on American Layouts can be right of AD12 instead LSGT - this is the extra key that American Keyboards don't have
+    TLDE - doesn't carry what the name promises (tilde), but all modern keyboards seem to have it in that position BKSL - on American Layouts can be right of AD12 instead LSGT - this is the extra key that American Keyboards don't have